susam/cfrs/README.md

-When the turtle is at the edge of the canvas and the next command moves the turtle beyond the edge, the turtle simply wraps around to the opposite edge of the canvas, i.e., the turtle reenters the canvas from the opposite edge.
+When the turtle is at the edge of the canvas and the next command moves the turtle beyond the edge, the turtle simply wraps around to the opposite edge of the canvas, i.e. the turtle reenters the canvas from the opposite edge.